AbijithBalaji/Obsidian-Sync/README.md

 - Submit a pull request with your changes.

-- Please review our CONTRIBUTING.md for detailed guidelines.
+See `CONTRIBUTING.md` for more guidelines.

 ---